-As discussed in the previous blog, there is not agreed definition of heritage on the national level, let alone recognition and protection of Thai vernacular heritage.
-At first glance it appears that the average Bangkokian is preoccupied with problems other than the protection of the city’s heritage.
-Bangkok has way too many urban issues to be resolved before people create an emotional connection to the issue of heritage preservation.
-Also, as discussed in “what is heritage” the perception of heritage is that of what the state and tourism promotes to the world.
+We wish that heritage preservation in Thailand would have a better starting position given that we have an official day dedicated to the preservation of our cultural heritage.
+The official Thai Heritage Conservation Day coincides with the birthday of her Royal Highness Princess Sirindhorn on April 2nd.
+However it seems that hardly anyone is aware of such auspicious day and therein lays one of the challenges for the conservation community.
+As discussed in the previous blog, there is no agreed definition of heritage on the national level, let alone recognition and protection of Thai vernacular heritage.
+Also the general public seems little aware and the average Bangkokian seems preoccupied with problems other than the protection of the city’s heritage.
+Bangkok has way too many urban issues waiting to be resolved and we are way too busy making money before being overly concerned over the issue of heritage preservation.
+Also, as discussed in “What is heritage?”, the perception of heritage is usually linked Thailand’s tourism promotion.
 There is nothing to worry about the antiques in our museums or the grand UNESCO sites and attractions.
 These are the symbols of our national identity as much as they are the country’s cash cows.
 However, other aspects of Bangkok’s tangible cultural spectrum can’t be taken for granted anymore.
 Whether it’s our street food, vernacular architecture such as old shop houses, traditions, crafts, market culture or community life.
 The future of vernacular tangible and intangible heritage is uncertain and if we fail to act on that, its disappearance will not only be regrettable later on from a cultural perspective but also opportunities for sustainable economic development and addressing inequality will be lost and can’t be recovered.
 This blog is by no means a complete, in-depth article on cultural heritage but rather a brief introduction on some of the challenges the preservation community is facing.

-One word that is central in describing urban change and involves topics ranging from hipsterfication to cultural rights is the word gentrification.
-What is gentrification other than being a highly emotionally charged word?
-The word gentrification has more than doubled as a search term on Google and mentioning of it in media has increased significantly over the past ten years as it affects cities and people all over the world.
+One word that is central in describing urban change where the new takes over the old is the term gentrification.
+It involves topics ranging from hipsterfication to cultural rights and affects cultural heritage as much as regular working class neighborhoods.
+The word gentrification is a highly emotionally charged word that has more than doubled as a search term on Google and mentioning of it in media has increased significantly over the past ten years as it affects cities and people all over the world.
 People talk a lot about it but mean different things.
 The idea that old neighborhoods becoming new or improved is over-simplified as gentrification is quite complex.
 Some people think of hipsterfication or we think of adapting run-down structures for new use, construction of highrise buildings, spread of boutiques, cafes and wine bars or the restoration of old architecture, these are all symptoms of gentrification but for many it goes deeper than that.

 Dictionary definition: Gentrification a processes of renovating and improving a house or district so that it conforms to middle-class taste.